Amda Seyon I

-He is best known in his chronicles as a heroic warrior against the Muslims, and is sometimes considered to have been the founder of the Ethiopian empire.
-Most of his wars were against the Muslim sultanates to the southeast, which he was able to fight and defeat, and substantially enlarge his kingdom by gradually incorporating a number of neighboring states.
+The most important source for the military actions undertaken during his reign is G.W.B.
+Huntingford's translation of his Ge'ez chronicle, The Glorious Victories.
+This has also come to be the name for his conquests in modern times.
+He is best known in the so-called chronicles as a heroic warrior against the Muslims, and is sometimes considered to have been the founder of the Ethiopian Empire.
+According to multiple commentators, Amda Seyon's chronicles appear to be highly unreliable as it was written a century after his reign and conflates conflicts involving successive Ethiopian emperors.
+Others like Richard Pankhurst have described the document as "a masterpiece of historical chronicling", while Mohammed Hassen argues the sophistication of the record is evidence of the rich cultural life that was being enjoyed by the realm of Amda Seyon as well as the literary Renaissance that had accompanied the ascendancy of the Solomonic Dynasty.

-His conquests of Muslim borderlands greatly expanded Christian territory and power in the region, which would be maintained for centuries after his death.
+Most of his wars were against the Muslim sultanates to the southeast, which he was able to fight and generally defeat, and substantially enlarge his kingdom by gradually incorporating a number of smaller states.
+His supposed conquests of Muslim borderlands were said to have greatly expanded Christian territory and power in the region, which were maintained for centuries after his death.
 Amda Seyon asserted the strength of the new Solomonic dynasty and therefore legitimized it.
 These expansions further provided for the spread of Christianity to frontier areas, sparking a long era of proselytization, Christianization, and integration of previously peripheral areas.

-According to the British expert on Ethiopia, Edward Ullendorff, "Amda Seyon was one of the most outstanding Ethiopian kings of any age and a singular figure dominating the Horn of Africa in the fourteenth century."
+According to British historian Edward Ullendorff, "Amda Seyon was one of the most outstanding Ethiopian kings of any age and a singular figure dominating the Horn of Africa in the fourteenth century."

 Early life

-It is argued that there is sufficient evidence to show that Amda Seyon was the son of Wedem Arad.
+It is argued that sufficient evidence shows that Amda Seyon was the son of Wedem Arad.
 However, when a deputation of monks led by Basalota Mika’el accused him of incest for marrying Emperor Wedem Arad's concubine Jan Mogassa and threatened to excommunicate him, he claimed to be the biological son of the Emperor's brother Qedma Asgad; this explanation may have had its origins in court gossip.
 Whatever the truth of Amda Seyon's parentage, the imperial history known as the Paris Chronicle records that he expressed his rage at his accusers by beating one of them, Abbot Anorewos of Segaja, and exiling the other ecclesiastics to Dembiya and Begemder.

 It is not known how Amda Seyon became Emperor.
-However, there are a few pieces of information that indicate that he may have been involved in the succession struggle against Wedem Arad.
+However, a few pieces of information indicate that he may have been involved in the succession struggle against Wedem Arad.